This engine has been tested as part of a series of engines to extensively to evaluate the impact of various motors & electronics modules.

 1- Scale velocity vs. voltage of the engine running alone on straight and level track.
 There is no external load.

 This data is shown from minimum to 16 volts.
-The actual minimum values are included here because they show how the DCC modules are impacting the shape and position of the curves.
+The actual minimum values are included here because they show how the motors are impacting the shape and position of the curves.
 The color code is maintained throughout these charts.
 The grey lines are from the data base of engines tested in this manner.
 These include all the engines in the data base with no attempt to segregate by some feature or era.

 These results are typical of a DC no pulse signature.
 There is a finite voltage when sustained velocity is achieved.
 Below this voltage, the unit may start to move, but will stop because the resistance is greater than the motor torque can handle.
 The velocity level that is sustainable varies and is an interesting discriminator for the motors.